Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 Should students still apply if they have a schedule conflict that would require them to miss days, or portions of days, of the workshop?

-No. Students are expected to arrive and leave on the same days and participate fully in the workshop, including attending all classes and activities in person.
-Students who cannot fully participate are encouraged to wait and apply in a future summer.
+No. Students are expected to arrive and leave on the same days as the rest of the workshop cohort and attend all classes and activities in person.
+Students who cannot fully participate are encouraged to wait and apply the following year.

 Is this a residential workshop?